durrantX/dsc---phase-3---project/README.md

     - Utilize churn survey to gather data to understand why customers cancel their accounts.
     - Survey can identify issues and improve SyriaTel product

+For More Information
+See the full analysis in the Jupyter Notebook or review the presentation.